Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``--major INTEGER``
        - Sets the version number by increasing the from-version number’s major value by one.
 For example, ``--from-version "1.1.1" --major`` sets the version number to 2.0.0.
      * - ``--env-var "{"STRING":"KEY"}"``
        - The name of the environmental variable followed by the key value.
-For more information, see the :ref:`environmental variables definition<Environment Variables>`.
+For more information, see the :ref:`environmental variables definition<Enviroment Variables>`.
      * - ``-l, --label "[prod|dev|old]"``
        - The status of the version as either ready-for-production, in-development, or deprecated. respectively.
      * - ``-f, --format "{JSON VALUE}"``